GutKat/MA/README.md

     ```bash
     python design.py
     ```
-    This starts the design process and outputs a seqeuence.
-    This will generate the designed RNA sequence as output.
   - `utils.py`: Contains important functions for the design process, like `mc_optimize()`.
   - `ir_utils.py`: Contains functions for setting up the Infrared model for the RNA process.